sourcegraph/about/content/terms/professional-services.md

 ---
 layout: markdown
-title: Table of Contents for Terms of Service for Sourcegraph Professional Services
+title: Terms of Service for Sourcegraph Professional Services
 ---

 Last Modified: May 9, 2023